Saturday, April 27, 2024

 Extra-biblical Sources: Bereishit Rabbah 43:2

-At the river Pharpar I was entrusted by Abram with Lot and his wife and daughters, and these I escorted to safety in a little village where I felt certain they would be safe.
+At the river Pharpar I was entrusted by Abram with Lot and his wife and daughters, and these I escorted to safety in a little village where I felt certain they would be out of harm's way.
 Having done so, I ran with what swiftness I could muster to rejoin the fight.

 I followed in the steps of the pursuers for hours until finally I came to the place at Hobah where the final battle was fought.